nheist/Cat2Ax/README.md

 - Python 3
 - pipenv (https://pipenv.readthedocs.io/en/latest/)

+Note: If you have problems with your pipenv installation, you can also run the code directly via python.
+Just make sure to install all the dependencies given in `Pipfile` and `Pipfile.lock`.

 ### System Requirements
 - You need a machine with at least 100 GB of RAM as we load most of DBpedia in memory to speed up the extraction
   - If that is not possible for you and you nevertheless want to run the extraction, you can change the functionalities in `impl.category.store` and `impl.dbpedia.store` to use a database instead